 Or it might be looking for a better-paying job in your field or going back to school.

-What Are You Doing to Manage Your Finances as a Single Mom?
+What Are You Doing to Manage Your Money as a Single Mom?

 Over to you — do you have a great tip for managing your money and getting ahead financially?